jamesrcounts/jamesrcounts.com/_posts/2019-10-14-azdo-safe-terraform-pipelines.md

 With this least-common-denominator configuration, we are still much better off than we are when we keep our state file on our local machine.
 With Remote State in an Azure Storage Account, our state file is backed up, versioned, encrypted and password protected.
 That's pretty cool, but we have to configure Terraform to use the storage account we just created.

 In older versions of Terraform (before Terraform 12), configuring the backend storage provider to use Azure Storage Accounts required providing the storage account access key.
 Terraform added new authentication methods for Azure in Terraform 12.
 We can now access our Remote State using our user principal when logged into the Azure CLI on our local machine.
-We have one less secret to manage!
 It makes configuring the Terraform backend super simple:

 {% gist c854e1b2bcc2d7208ca2844a758d95ab terraform-backend.tf %}